More about This Topic

 This right is granted by Cook County Court Rule 13.3(f) which reads:

 If the opposing counsel has filed your case in another Illinois county, I may be able to remove the case to Cook County via a Motion For Transfer of Venue To Cook County – Forum Non Conveniens.
 There typically has to be something in Cook County that makes Cook County the only practical forum for your dispute.
-This is almost always children and it can sometimes be a fixed asset in Cook County like real estate.
+The salient issue for a venue change is almost always the children’s residence and it can sometimes be a fixed asset in Cook County like real estate.

 If your case is in a county other than Cook County, Illinois, I am happy to provide a referral to one of the many excellent family law lawyers I know who practice outside of Cook County, Illinois.